GallowayLabMIT/protocols/docs/instruments/core_facilities/cluster_computing.rst

 **Set up project Git repo**

 After getting your ``ssh-agent`` set up as described above, you should clone your project repo into ``~/katiegal_shared/projects/``.
 This will let you edit your script files locally or on the server, and track changes.
+You will want to make a new directory to house all of your Engaging cluster files.
+You can either copy a ``cluster`` folder from someone else's pipeline (CJ is working on an incoming template repo) or make a new one.

+To clone your repo:

+1. ``ssh engaging`` and log into the Engaging cluster
+2. Navigate to the projects directory by ``cd katiegal_shared/projects``
+3. Clone your project repo by using the ``ssh`` url which you can get from GitHub.
+This might look like ``git clone git@github.com:GallowayLabMIT/project_repo.git``

+To make a new cluster directory (if not using existing template):

+1. Run ``mkdir ~/katiegal_shared/projects/project_repo/cluster``
+2. Run ``mkdir ~/katiegal_shared/projects/project_repo/cluster/data`` .
+This will house any untracked data, like genomes and raw_reads
+3. Run ``mkdir ~/katiegal_shared/projects/project_repo/cluster/data/raw_reads``.
+We will symlink this with the raw reads once it is uploaded.

-The end result should look something like this:
+Ultimately, your repo/cluster structure should look something like this:

 .. code-block::